Iterative Next Boundary Detection for Instance Segmentation of Tree Rings in Microscopy Images of Shrub Cross Sections: Experimental Setup

 \subsection{Compared Methods}

 As there are no specialized methods for tree ring detection in shrub cross sections yet, we compare our method with generic instance segmentation methods.
-From the top-down category we compare with Mask-R-CNN \cite{maskrcnn}.
-Mask-R-CNN is trained in two modes: in the \emph{naive} mode each annotated ring is used unmodified as a single object, whereas in the \emph{accumulated} mode an object is defined as a ring combined with all previous rings.
-The rationale here is that it was designed for generic solid roundish objects in mind and should give better performance in this mode.
+From the top-down category we compare with Mask-R-CNN \cite{maskrcnn} and Deep Snake\cite{deepsnake}.
+Mask-R-CNN is trained in two modes: in the \emph{hollow} (h) mode, objects are defined as single calendar years and are donut-shaped (with a hole), whereas in the \emph{filled} (f) mode, objects consist of multiple years (and have no holes).
 We use the implementation from the torchvision (v0.11) framework.
-The non-maximum suppression is increased to $0.7$ to reduce the filtering of overlapping detections and the images are downscaled to accomodate for GPU memory limits.
+The non-maximum suppression is increased to $0.7$ to reduce the filtering of overlapping detections and the images are downscaled to accommodate for GPU memory limits.
+For Deep Snake only the filled mode is used because it cannot model hollow objects.

-In the bottom-up group we select Multicut\cite{kappes2011globally} and GASP\cite{GASP} for comparison.
+In the bottom-up group we select Multicut\cite{kappes2011globally} and GASP \cite{GASP} for comparison.
 We use the implementation from the PlantSeg \cite{plantseg} source code which was developed in part by the original GASP algorithm authors.
 For a fair comparison, the detected boundaries from the same segmentation network $f$ as for INBD are used.
 We have found bottom-up methods require species-specific tuning of hyperparameters.
-We have tested several combinations and report only the best here.
+We have tested several combinations and report only the best ones here.
 More information can be found in the supplement.